apache/activemq-artemis/docs/user-manual/en/config-reload.md

 **Note:**

-Deletion of Address's Queue's and diverts not auto created is controlled by Address Settings
+Addresses, queues and diverts can be removed automatically when removed from the configuration:

-* config-delete-addresses
+* `config-delete-addresses`
-   * OFF (DEFAULT) - will not remove upon config reload.
+   * `OFF` (default) - will not remove the address upon config reload.
+     Messages left in the attached queues will be left intact.
-   * FORCE - will remove the address and its queues upon config reload, even if messages remains, losing the messages in the address & queues.
+   * `FORCE` - will remove the address and its queues upon config reload.
+     Messages left in the attached queues will be **lost**.

-* config-delete-queues
+* `config-delete-queues`
-   * OFF (DEFAULT) - will not remove upon config reload.
+   * `OFF` (default) - will not remove the queues upon config reload.
+     Messages left in the queues will be left intact.
-   * FORCE - will remove the queue upon config reload, even if messages remains, losing the messages in the queue.
+   * `FORCE` - will remove the queues.
+     Messages left in the queues will be **lost**.

-* config-delete-diverts
+* `config-delete-diverts`
-   * OFF (DEFAULT) - will not remove upon config reload.
+   * `OFF` (default) - will not remove the diverts upon config reload.
-   * FORCE - will remove the queue upon config reload, even if messages remains, losing the messages in the queue.
+   * `FORCE` - will remove the diverts upon config reload.

-By default both settings are OFF as such address & queues won't be removed upon reload, given the risk of losing messages.
+By default, all settings are `OFF`, so that addresses, queues and diverts aren't removed upon configuration reload, reducing the risk of losing messages.

-When OFF You may execute explicit CLI or Management operations to remove address & queues.
+Addresses, queues and diverts no longer present in the configuration file can be removed manually via the web interface, CLI, or JMX management operations.

 ## Reloadable Parameters